Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Clustering
 ==========

-This feature is currently a technical preview and may be changed.

 .. note::
-   Be aware of the following, temporary limitations:
+   This feature is currently a technical preview with the following temporary limitations:

    - If a cluster is lost (quorum is lost), the only means of recovery is factory-reset + restore.
 Make sure to back up often.
 Future releases will include means to recover from on-disk data.
    - Active/passive setup to support two-node clusters, either by utilizing etcd Learner or Mirror, is not yet available.